Software Installation

 To test the serial terminal connection, the Test Project may be run again.

-The CCS Terminal is a basic terminal built into CCS and can be made part of the perspective (e.g., the Debug Perspective).
+The CCS Serial Console is a basic terminal built into CCS.
 As it is built-in, installation is not required and connection is fairly straight forward:

-1. Open the Terminal view by finding it within the View menu or by clicking on the term icon.
+1. Open the Serial Console view by finding it within the View → Console menu.

-2. This will create a new Terminal pane and/or tab in the CCS window.
-To connect to the development board, click the Open a Terminal term button (same icon from main toolbar, but now located in the Terminal pane) to show the Launch Terminal dialog:
+2. This will create a new Serial Console pane and/or tab in the CCS window.
+To connect to the development board, click the Connect/Disconnect COM Port term button on the top-right of the pane to show the COM Port dialog:

 • Parity: None